vendasta/marketplace-documentation/docs/Other/marketplace_webhooks.md

 ### Cancelation Webhook

-The Cancelation webhook is called when a product gets cancelled.
+The Cancelation webhook is called when a product gets canceled.
 The relevant changes are the **cancel**, and **undo-cancel** events, which are specified in the 'action' field.
 Note that the original activation time, time of the action, and time of deactivation or renewal will be included.

 Details:

-- **account_group_id:** _Unique id, specific to the account that is cancelling a product._
+- **account_group_id:** _Unique id, specific to the account that is canceling  a product._
 - **activation_id:** _Unique id specific to each instance of an activated product._
 - **activation_time:** _The time that the product was activated._
 - **deactivation_time:** _The time that the product should be deactivated in the future.
 This must be observed and acted on come the given time._